 The University's investment policy is established by the Investment Committee of the Board of Trustees.
-The Investment Committee is composed of seven members of the Board of Trustees.
+The Investment Committee is composed of fourteen members of the Board of Trustees.
 The Investment Committee is advised by Cambridge Associates as the investment consultant.
-Three staff members, led by Carol Peterfeso, with over 25 years of experience in institutional investment management, are responsible for the day-to-day management of the fund.
+Three staff members, led by Chief Treasury and Investment Officer Carol Peterfeso, with over 25 years of experience in institutional investment management, are responsible for the day-to-day management of the fund.
 All funds are managed by external asset managers.
-There are a total of sixty-three different asset managers investing in eighty-three different strategies on behalf of the University.
+There is a total of 64 different asset managers investing in 84 different strategies on behalf of the University.

-The table below shows the fiscal year end June 30, 2015 and 2014 allocation of investment assets and the percentage change of each component from fiscal year ended June 30, 2014.
+The table below shows the fiscal year end June 30, 2017 and 2016 allocation of investment assets and the percentage change of each component from fiscal year ended June 30, 2016.